 Whether you suffered a minor concussion or a loved one sustained serious brain damage that has left him or her comatose, if another party was responsible for the accident that caused it, you have a right to compensation.
 Hire a brain injury lawyer to recover the compensation you deserve.

 If you or someone you know has been injured in an elevator accident and need a winning law firm, contact Siler & Ingber today.
-Call us on 1-877-529-4343 or complete our online form on this page to schedule a case evaluation with one of our experienced brain injury lawyer.
+Call us on 1-877-529-4343 or complete our online form on this page to schedule a case evaluation with one of our experienced brain injury lawyers.
 Our consultation is free and we do not charge a fee unless we win your case.